-A view controller manages a view, typically loaded from a nib file.
+A controller that manages a view, typically loaded from a nib file.

 - macOS 10.5+